Year of Call: 1993

 His Chancery practice is split between land and wills, trusts and probate disputes.
 He advises and represents clients in all disputes over land, including TOLATA claims and regularly appears in the specialist tribunals where these matters are often heard.
 His contentious probate caseload includes inheritance and family provision as well as Court of Protection matters.
 He has been appointed to sit as a Deputy District Judge.

-He is recommended in The Legal 500 2018 for chancery, commercial, banking and insolvency, where it recommends him as being "highly experienced in land and probate disputes."
+In previous editions of The Legal 500 for chancery, commercial, banking and insolvency, where it recommends him as being "highly experienced in land and probate disputes."
 Previous editions report that "his Chancery practice covers wills, trusts, land and probate disputes", that "his written work and drafting is always of an exemplary standard" and that his “Chancery and commercial expertise includes TOLATA claims as well as company and insolvency law.”

 Richard’s Commercial and Business Disputes caseload includes: